 Three simple words, one perfect sentence, complete with a pronoun, a verb, and an object.
 It's a sentence that is supposed to carry with it great intent, reveal the most intimate caring, and define relationship status.
 But do the words "I love you" really convey all that they are supposed to?

-Here are 10 ways to put "I love you" into action, make our relationships more meaningful, and avoid overuse of these three powerful words:
+Here are 10 ways to say "I love you" and put them into action, make our relationships more meaningful, and avoid overuse of these three powerful words:

 Accept that the other person is not you.
 One of the things that prevents a person from loving another fully is our relationship with ourselves.
 Separating yourself from the other is not only healthy, it is a key to a successful relationship.